Tahiti Travel Guide

 Only the inner coral mass (of more recent creation) may occasionally emerge, shielded from ocean currents by the outer coral mass regularly pummeled by the waves, while between the two gathered sands, obtained from these coral masses or from the oldest volcanic rocks.

-These sands gradually cover the internal coral mass, whose radius shrinks around the central chimney, which becomes more and more abrupt as their level rises, while the external coral mass’s radius shrinks due to wave erosion bringing the sands (or by the death of the corals caused by the acidification of the oceanic waters)
+These sands gradually cover the internal coral mass, whose radius shrinks around the central chimney, which becomes more and more abrupt as their level rises, while the external coral mass’s radius shrinks due to wave erosion bringing the sands or by the death of the corals caused by the acidification of the oceanic waters.
+Interested in more geography?
+Check our French Polynesian geography here.

 Aside from these groups, there are 33 islands that are too far apart to be grouped.
 Tourists can visit the majority of the islands.
 The Tuamotus Archipelago has a tropical rainforest climate with significant rainfall all year.
 The daily average temperature is roughly 30 degrees Celsius.